chromeos/chromeos.dev/pages/en/publish/testing-digital-goods-api.md

 weight: -3
 ---

-# License testing on the Play Store
+## License testing on the Play Store

-When testing using the Google Play Store and using [application license testing](https://support.google.com/googleplay/android-developer/answer/6062777), subscription licenses are set to renew every five minutes rather than the time interval set by your license.
+We recommend testing the Google Play Billing scenarios on this page with [application license testing](https://support.google.com/googleplay/android-developer/answer/6062777).
+It lets the licensed testers you designate make test payments instead of charging them real money.
+License testing also speeds up the subscription renewal periods for more efficient testing.

-# Test cases
+## Test cases

-Testing the digital goods api integration can help make sure that there are no unexpected bugs for your users in production.
+Testing the Digital Goods API integration can help make sure that there are no unexpected bugs for your users in production.
 In order to better check for these integrations, we recommend testing the following in your application:

 - **Upgrade and Downgrade Flow -** If you sell multiple subscriptions, you want to ensure that the right subscription is granted to your user when they upgrade and downgrade from different tiers of the subscription.
 You also want to make sure that the billing options such as a free trial or special pricing incentive are enabled.
-If you have a user that changes their subscription, check that the proration occurs correctly and that granting / removing entitlements also happens correctly.
+If you have a user that changes their subscription, check that the proration occurs correctly and that granting and removing entitlements also happens correctly.
-- **Onetime purchases and repeatable purchases are handled correctly -** One time purchases only occur once and cannot be accidentally purchased again.
-Repetable purchases can happen immediately after they are created.
-Entitlments are generated on the beackend for both.
+- **Onetime purchases and repeatable purchases -** Onetime purchases only occur once and cannot be accidentally purchased again.
+Repeatable purchases can happen again immediately after they are purchased.
+Ensure that entitlements are generated on your backend for both.
-- **Cancel Subscriptions From App -** You want to make sure that subscriptions from your app are handled correctly.
-(See the section titled [Let users manage subscriptions](https://chromeos.dev/en/publish/pwa-play-billing#let-users-manage-subscriptions) for information on how to direct your users to cancel from within the app) **Note:** When a user cancels their subscription, the subscription doesn’t officially expire until the end of their current billing period.
+- **Cancel Subscriptions -** You want to make sure that subscription cancellations from your app are handled correctly.
+(See how to [let users manage subscriptions](https://chromeos.dev/en/publish/pwa-play-billing#let-users-manage-subscriptions) for information on how to direct your users to cancel and manage their subscriptions for your app) **Note:** When a user cancels their subscription, the subscription doesn’t officially expire until the end of their current billing period.
 So, the user should still have access to their subscription plan features until the subscription expires.
 - **Digital Goods and other payment options are served correctly -** If a user enters a digital storefront from an app context, they should see Google Play Billing available when going to subscribe.
 If the user enters the payment flow from a browser context, they should see the alternative payment flows served.
 - **[Out of App Purchase](https://chromeos.dev/en/publish/pwa-play-billing#out-of-app-purchases) Flows**
   - **Subscription from promo code -** Subscriptions come in as unacknowledged purchases.
 When the user subscribes and opens the app, the subscription should be verified, entitlements should be granted, and the subscription should be acknowledged.